 Belhus Woods is a hidden gem that many people new to Essex might not know about!
 The Belhus area hosts a golf course as well as a stately home, and the grassland and flower meadows really do seal the deal when it comes to pet-friendly walkabouts.
 Take a look!

 Dog walking in Essex doesn’t have to start and end with Epping Forest, but it’s still a great port of call!
-That said, there are still plenty of lovely walks and vistas across the county that you’ll want to take advantage of when the weather’s nice.
+That said, there are still plenty of beautiful dog walks and vistas across the county that you’ll want to take advantage of when the weather’s nice.
 Essex is known for its brimming country park scenes as well as its lovely coast, such as through the seaside town of Southend, a popular holiday destination.

 Why not take some time out with your pets, too, while you trail the local reaches of Essex?
 We’ve produced a full guide to the best pet friendly pubs Essex has to offer, meaning if you do fancy taking time away for a pint occasionally on the route, you can.
 Make sure to plan ahead, however, as the pubs tend to be extremely popular.

 Otherwise, the best dog walks that Essex has to offer are waiting for you to explore in your own time.
 Why not give them a try?
 Those we list here really do offer the tip of the iceberg, meaning that if you’d love to see more of the county, why stop here?

 Essex is a county that can get forgotten about, but we’re thrilled to see that it’s gaining a firm reputation as a brilliant dog friendly paradise.
 The top dog friendly beaches in Essex aren’t hard to spot!